-- 25. There are 27 core questions, relating to the following aspects of the student learning experience:
+- 21. The core questions relate to the following aspects of the student learning experience:

 - Teaching on my Course

 - Learning Opportunities

-- Assessment and Feedback
+- Marking and Assessment

 - Academic Support

 - Organisation and Management

 - Learning Resources

-- Learning Community

 - Student Voice

+- Mental health and wellbeing services a new question

+- Freedom of expression a new question to be asked to students in England only

-- Overall Satisfaction
+- Overall Satisfaction to be asked to students in Scotland, Wales and Northern Ireland only)

+- Learning and community removed for NSS 2023

-- 26. Students are also given the opportunity to give positive and negative comments on their student learning experience as a whole.
+- 22. Students are also given the opportunity to give positive and negative comments on their student learning experience as a whole.

-- 27. The NSS also includes the following questions: - NHS practice placement questions.
-Please note that students will only be asked the NHS questions if they have been flagged as being on an NHS-funded course.
-These questions will be included before question 27 in the core questionnaire. - Providers can add up to six optional modules from a bank of questions, and up to two questions of their own. - Marketing question.
+- 23. The NSS also includes the following questions: - Healthcare, allied health and clinical practice placements questions (previously known as NHS practice placement questions).
+Please note that there is a change in methodology for identifying students who are eligible for answering this question.
+This has resulted in the expansion of the coverage of these questions to include all students studying a course that is associated with a health or social care regulatory body.
+This includes students studying pre-registration nursing, midwifery, allied health profession, social work and clinical practice subjects.
+These questions will be included at the end of the core questionnaire. - Providers can add up to six optional modules from a bank of questions, and up to two questions of their own. - Marketing question.
 Students will be asked to tell us where/how they found out about the NSS after their online response has been submitted.
-This question is optional and can be skipped. - 28.
-Students who are on Degree Apprenticeships courses will continue to remain eligible for the NSS and will be invited to participate in the survey, but they will not be asked additional questions about their training programmes; and questions about students experience of higher education during the coronavirus pandemic will not be asked in this survey. - 29.
+This question is optional and can be skipped. - 24.
+Students who are on Degree Apprenticeships courses will continue to remain eligible for the NSS and will be invited to participate in the survey, but they will not be asked additional questions about their training programmes; and questions about students experience of higher education during the coronavirus pandemic will not be asked in this survey. - 25.
 The full questionnaire and optional banks can be found on the NSS Extranet home page.